IG and Toolkit frequently asked questions

 Q. I have just discovered I have made a mistake in my submission.
 Can I correct the answers after clicking the submit button?

-Q. Can a local NHS England Team take action against a pharmacy contractor who does not achieve Level 2 compliance by the 31st March 2015?
+Q. Can a local NHS England team take action against a pharmacy contractor who does not achieve the required level by the 31st March 2015?

 A. A number of changes were made to the Terms of Service requirements (Clinical Governance) in October 2011 to require pharmacies to comply with an approved information governance programme.
-In practice, this means achieving Level 2 compliance with the nationally specified NHS Information Governance requirements, and making an annual declaration via the Information Governance Toolkit.
+In practice, this means achieving the required level with the nationally specified NHS Information Governance requirements, and making an annual declaration via the Information Governance Toolkit.

-Pharmacies are also required to be compliant with the Data Protection Act 1998 and the NHS Code of Practice on Confidentiality.
+Pharmacies are also required to be compliant with data protection legislation and the NHS Code of Practice on Confidentiality.

-The Information Commissioner’s Office (ICO) enforces and oversees the Data Protection Act.
-In April 2010, the ICO was given new powers which include the power to fine organisations up to £500,000 as a penalty for serious breaches of the Data Protection Act.
+The Information Commissioner’s Office (ICO) enforces and oversees data protection legislation.
+ICO has powers to fine organisations up to as a penalty for serious breaches of data protection legislation.
 When serving monetary penalties, the Information Commissioner will carefully consider the circumstances, including the seriousness of the data breach; the likelihood of substantial damage and distress to individuals; whether the breach was deliberate or negligent and what reasonable steps the organisation has taken to prevent breaches.
 The ICO has published guidance on what they consider to be ‘reasonable steps’.
-This includes things like putting in place appropriate policies and procedures, undertaking risk assessments and putting in place appropriate mitigation to safeguard data and having good governance/audit arrangements to prevent contraventions of the Data Protection Act.
+This includes things like putting in place appropriate policies and procedures, undertaking risk assessments and putting in place appropriate mitigation to safeguard data and having good governance/audit arrangements to prevent contraventions of data protection regulations.
 These are all actions that the NHS requires evidence of through the NHS Information Governance Toolkit.

-The ICO may also prosecute those who commit criminal offences under the Data Protection Act.
+The ICO may also prosecute those who commit criminal offences under data protection legislation.

 Q. I have both an LPS Contract and a General Pharmaceutical Services contract.
 Both are linked to the same premises.
 Do I need to complete 2 submissions?